Memphis man accused of threatening to kill pastor, another person while watching ex move out

 At one point, Hailey allegedly threatened to kill the woman’s pastor and pointed it at another person’s head.

-Hailey was arrested on Tuesday and charged with two counts of aggravated assault.
+Hailey was arrested on Tuesday and charged with aggravated assault.

+Prior to the incident, Hailey was accused in 2019 for threatening to kill his wife’s niece as well as the niece’s children (a three-year-old girl and a one-year-old boy) and 13 and 12-year-old siblings if they did not leave the property.

+However, according to the wife at the time, Hailey was not allowed to be at the residence.